 - post-placement services; and

 - other goods and services necessary to achieve the planned job goals of the person’s rehabilitation program.

-Once a person with a disability has returned to work, special rules called .work incentives. will help serve as a bridge from reliance on benefits to financial independence achieved by returning to work.
-With these incentives, the individual can continue to receive cash payments and health insurance coverage (for a period of time) until he or she is able to work regularly.
+Once a person with a disability has returned to work, special rules called “work incentives” serves as a bridge from reliance on benefits to financial independence.
+With these incentives, the individual can continue to receive (for a specified period of time) cash payments and health insurance coverage until he or she is able to work regularly.

 - test the ability to work for a specified period of time without losing any benefits;